awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 **Note**
 You can use the [maxWorkItemCount](#config-json-runtime) configuration property to control the size of the work item queue\.
 For example, you can increase the queue size if your workload requires heavy MQTT traffic\.

     When persistent sessions are enabled, the core opens at least one additional connection for MQTT message exchange with AWS IoT\.
-For more information, see [Client IDs for MQTT Connections with AWS IoT](#connection-client-id)\.
+For more information, see [Client IDs for MQTT connections with AWS IoT](#connection-client-id)\.

-#### To Configure MQTT Persistent Sessions<a name="configure-persistent-sessions"></a>
+#### To configure MQTT persistent sessions<a name="configure-persistent-sessions"></a>

-You can configure AWS IoT Greengrass to use persistent sessions with AWS IoT\.
+You can configure AWS IoT Greengrass to use persistent sessions with AWS IoT Core\.
 To do this, you deploy a function definition version where the `GGCloudSpooler` function sets the subscription quality to `AtLeastOncePersistent`\.
-This setting applies to all your subscriptions that have AWS IoT as the source\.
+This setting applies to all your subscriptions that have AWS IoT Core \(`cloud`\) as the source\.
 You must use the AWS IoT Greengrass API to configure persistent sessions\.
 You can't do this in the console\.

 The following procedure uses the [ `create-function-definition-version`](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition-version.html) CLI command to configure the spooler to use persistent sessions\.
 In this procedure, we assume that you're updating the configuration of the latest group version of an existing group\.